mvallim/amazon-kinesis-java-messaging-lib/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.mvallim/amazon-kinesis-java-messaging-lib/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.github.mvallim/amazon-kinesis-java-messaging-lib)
 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-The Amazon SNS Java Messaging Library holds the compatible classes, that are used for communicating with Amazon Simple Notification Service.
-This project builds on top of the AWS SDK for Java to use Amazon SNS provider for the messaging applications without running any additional software.
+The Amazon Kinesis Java Messaging Library holds the compatible classes, that are used for communicating with Amazon Kinesis Service.
+This project builds on top of the AWS SDK for Java to use Amazon Kinesis provider for the messaging applications without running any additional software.

 > The batch size should be chosen based on the size of individual messages and available network bandwidth as well as the observed latency and throughput improvements based on the real life load.
 These are configured to some sensible defaults assuming smaller message sizes and the optimal batch size for server side processing.